High risk life insurance – how to get approved if you have pre-existing conditions.

 On the plus side, as its name implies, a guaranteed issue policy will provide you with life coverage – guaranteed (as long as the premium is paid) – and you won’t have to undergo a medical exam in order to qualify.

 Before you move forward with the purchase of any type of life insurance, it can be helpful to discuss our needs with an independent agent who understands the underwriting guidelines, and who can walk you through the best method for getting the coverage you need.

 High risk life insurance companies

-There are certain life insurance carriers that are more apt than others to accept applicants who have high risk health conditions.
+There are certain carriers that are more apt than others to accept applicants who have high risk health conditions.
 These companies include:

 Guaranteed Issue Companies

 Fully Underwritten Companies